 With its dual focus on textuality and cross-cultural comparison, this symposium on world literatures aims at providing interdisciplinary, critical and exploratory responses to questions such as: What is a text?
 What happens when texts are remediated, edited, relocated or translated?
 What methods are available for textual study?
 How can textual theory, translation studies, and theories of world literature illuminate one another?

 The symposium, which will take place at Stockholm University on 7-8 May 2020, will conclude the two-year theme World Literatures and the Culture of Texts, held by the Doctoral School in the Humanities at Stockholm University (see http://www.hum.su.se).
 The idea is to bring together doctoral students from across the disciplines in order to examine world literary texts in transition.

-Keynote speakers at the Symposium will be Efraín Kristal (UCLA) and Luise von Flotow (University of Ottawa).
+Keynote speaker at the Symposium will be Efraín Kristal (UCLA).
 Efraín Kristal specializes in Latin American literature, especially the authorships of Mario Vargas Llosa and Jorge Luis Borges, and works with comparative contexts, translation studies, and aesthetics.
-Luise von Flotow, professor and director of the School of Translation and Interpretation, is currently studying transnational aspects of feminism and gender in translation.

 (1) Edward Said, “The Text, The World, The Critic” The Bulletin of the Midwest Modern Language Association, 8 (2), 1975, pp. 1-23.